pac4j/pac4j/documentation/how-to-secure-a-spring-webflux-application-with-oidc.md

 Open [http://localhost:8080/protected/index](http://localhost:8080/protected/index), sign in and verify that you return to the protected page.
 Visiting `/logout` removes the local profile and session.

 If the filter never triggers, check the full request path against the `/protected/` prefix.
 If the provider rejects the redirect URI, include `?client_name=OidcClient` in its registration.
-If the GET callback returns an empty response, check that the custom `AuthController` is registered and the built-in callback controller is not.
+If `/callback` or `/logout` returns 404, check that the component scan registers the library's controllers.
+If Spring reports duplicate mappings, remove any custom controller left over from the earlier example.

 ## Switching to SAML or CAS

 The protocol configuration from the [SAML guide](/how-to-secure-a-java-application-with-saml.html) or [CAS guide](/how-to-secure-a-java-application-with-cas.html) can be reused with this integration.
-Add the corresponding module, change the client name and adapt the profile type.
+Add the corresponding module, replace the `OidcClient` and update the client name in the filter.
+Adapt the profile type and attributes, and register the callback and logout URLs at the provider.
+SAML also needs a keystore and metadata exchange.

-There is more to adapt than the client, though.
-Our callback only accepts GET requests.
-SAML POST responses, OIDC `form_post` and CAS back-channel logout need POST endpoints and request-body handling as well.

-Implement those parts before changing protocols, then test callback parsing and session handling with your provider and session store.
+The built-in callback accepts GET and POST requests and makes the raw request body available to clients such as SAML.
+Check the chosen protocol's bindings and single logout requirements, and test them with your provider and session store.

 ## Learn more